curtispuetz/pypp-cli/things_cant_do.md

 - set values in a list via list slicing
 - for loop else statements and type comments (what are for loop type comments?)
 - name something 'pypp_hardcoded_it_tup'
+- Iterate over a tuple (in pypp, tuples are just used as short data containers; lists, sets, or np arrays can be used for longer collections.)